 On top of that, the engine needs new fuel injector nozzles with better filtration, specially designed glow plugs and new coolant lines.
 Add all that up and you’re looking at around £2,000 for a full conversion.

-There are actually a few vehicles that run on HVO available to buy brand-new.
+There are a number of cooking oil diesel conversion kits on the market to convert your car, and there are actually a few vehicles that run on HVO available to buy brand-new.
 But, as they’re Mercedes Unimog off-road trucks, they’re not exactly practical family transport!

 Do I need clean cooking oil to fuel my car?

 You can’t just tip cooking oil straight from the pan into your car’s fuel tank.
-It’s full of food particles and fats that will clog the engine in very short order.
+It’s full of food particles and fats that will quickly clog your engine.
 You can filter oil by straining it through fine fabric, but that’s fiddly and messy.
 Besides, a single domestic kitchen is highly unlikely to generate enough WVO to fill a fuel tank.

 WVO filtration is big business, though, worth almost £6 billion globally in 2019.
 Big-name oil suppliers like Oileco and Cator Oils buy WVO primarily from commercial kitchens and other sources which generate over 100,000 tonnes of the stuff annually in the UK alone.
 The WVO is filtered several times to make it clean enough to use as fuel.
 McDonald’s famously runs its fleet of commercial vehicles on WVO collected from its restaurants’ fryers.